 Option 2: Replace Your HVAC System

-Another option for bringing heat and air conditioning into your home addition is to extend the ductwork from your existing forced-air system.
+Another option for bringing heat and air conditioning into your home addition is to lengthen the ductwork from your existing forced-air system.
 If you have radiators or baseboard heating, you can add hot water piping to the new room.

 Option 3: Add a Ductless Mini-Split

 Rather than upgrading your existing unit to handle the added space, you can add a stand-alone one.
 Ductless mini-splits are ideal for this.
 They use two parts.
 There’s a condensing unit that is installed on a slab outdoors, akin to an air conditioner.
 Then there’s the space-saving indoor blower that mounts on the ceiling or wall.

 Akin to a central heat pump, mini-split HVAC systems offer both heating and cooling for continuous comfort from a single solution.